rhythmNexus/rhythm.Nexus/CONTRIBUTING.md

 3. Commit your changes with clear messages.
 4. Open a pull request and link any related issues or discussions.
 ### When Submitting Changes
-a. **Do NOT** merge from the forked repo's master.
+- **Do NOT** merge from the forked repo's master.
-b. **Do NOT** update your PR from master.
+- **Do NOT** update your PR from master.
 We will do this for you when we merge your PR.

 ## Reviewing
 All PRs will be reviewed.
 You may be asked to change some things before merging.
 This is normal.